0ab282d9ea51b6acdc…

 Anonymous 20885

+>>20884>the reason why they're being focused on is because this thread is about Catholicism.
 I wasn't referring to this thread when I said they're focused on to the exclusion of other things.
 I'm talking more generally.
 This is traditionally justified because it's seen as more relevant to us as westerners, same reason we don't know anything about the Arab Slave Trade really.
 My point was that it's a kind of selective eurocentrism.
 If it's seen as negative, or a historical "crime", then we have blanket eurocentrism.
 But if we're discussing historical achievement, or just any sort of cultural pride, then suddenly eurocentrism becomes taboo.
 I gave a very clear example here in the controversies surrounding the teaching of the western canon, as well as the western canon itself.

 Anonymous 20888

-it kind of sounds like you're getting off-topic a bit tbh.
+>>20885it kind of sounds like you're getting off-topic a bit tbh.

 You might want to head over to the 'Non-Asian cultures and countries' thread, because it sounds like lots of people there are from Europe and they take pride in their heritage/country.
 In my experience, cultural pride only becomes taboo when you get people who are like 'muh superior aryan masterrace', or don't actually have any experience with said culture (like people in America who have never been to the country of their descent bragging about their irish heritage or something)